 In the meantime, since the Commission is functioning in a rented accommodation for too long time and the construction of own building might not materialize in the long run, it has been decided to shift the Commission's office to a more spacious building in the newly built TANSIDCO Corporate office building in Thiru-vi-ka Industrial Estate, Guindy IV floor under outright purchase basis after obtaining the Government approval.
-The terms and conditions of outright sale is awaited from TANSIDCO.
 The Secretary to Government, Energy Department was also addressed in the Commission's letter dated 19.6.2015 to accord approval for the proposed outright purchase of the IV Floor of TANSIDCO Corporate Office Building in Thiru-vi-ka Industrial Estate, Guindy.
-Further, in that letter it was informed that the Government may decide re-alloting the TNERC alienated land back to TANGEDCO.
-The orders of the Government are awaited.
+Further, in that letter it was informed that upon finalization of the outright purchase of the proposed